albertobas/olive-oil-trust/README.md

 In order to simulate the work flow in an olive oil supply chain, the current version of Olive Oil Trust deploys several contracts for figurative members in this supply chain.

-Signer addresses from the Hardhat chain can be used to configure multiple wallets in Metamask for every single one of this members, as well as a figurative end customer, and sign transactions in the localhost chain.
+Signer addresses from the Hardhat chain can be used to configure multiple wallets in Metamask for every single one of this members, as well as a figurative end customer, in order to sign transactions in the localhost chain.

-In `hardhat-env/shared/constants.ts` we can see that `dictAccounts` gathers the indexes of the signers in this simulation.
+In `hardhat-env/shared/constants.ts` we can see that `dictAccounts` gathers indexes for the signers in this simulation.
 Those are the indexes of the correspondent addresses in the Hardhat local chain array of addresses.

 Then, every figurative member, as well as an end customer, of this simulation in Olive Oil Trust is assigned a wallet address with fake Ether in the harhdat local chain, only for development purposes.

-Running `npm run hardhat:setState`, or `npm run start:setState` above instead of `npm run start`, will set a state to the local chain so that products are minted and commerced with from an imaginative olive grower to a figurative end customer.
+Running `npm run hardhat:setState`, or `npm run start:setState` above instead of `npm run start`, will set a state to the local chain to represent tokens being minted and commerced with from an imaginative olive grower to a figurative end customer.